St Barnabas Church, Roseneath

 St Barnabas Church is an heritage-listed Anglican church located in Roseneath, Wellington, New Zealand.

 The building was registered by Heritage New Zealand as a Category 2 Historic Place on 25 November 1982, with registration number 1421.

 The timber church was designed by Joshua Charlesworth in the Gothic Revival style and opened in 1899.
-It suffered fire damage in 1924 and the repairs were designed by Frederick de Jersey Clere. de Jersey Clere also designed the belfry in 1910.
+It suffered fire damage in 1924 and the repairs were designed by Frederick de Jersey Clere.
+Clere also designed the belfry in 1910.

 The church is part of the parish of Roseneath and Oriental Bay in the Diocese of Wellington.